codejones-hub/plutus/doc/tutorials/contract-testing.rst

    prop_DL dl = forAllDL dl prop_Game

-which generates a test script using the ``dl`` provided, and runs it using the same underlying property as before.
+which generates uses forAllDL_ to generate a test sequence from the ``dl`` provided, and runs it using the same underlying property as before.
 The execution is checked against the model, so *we do not need to add any further assertions* to this unit test.
 This gives us a very convenient way to define unit